minanew12/2023-05-maia-findings/README.md

 **Contributors to this repo:** prior to report publication, please review the [Agreements & Disclosures](https://github.com/code-423n4/2023-05-maia-findings/issues/1) issue.

----

-## Audit findings are submitted to this repo

-Sponsors have three critical tasks in the audit process:

-1. Weigh in on severity.
-2. Respond to issues.
-3. Share your mitigation of findings.

-Let's walk through each of these.

-## High and Medium Risk Issues

 Please note: because wardens submit issues without seeing each other's submissions, there will always be findings that are duplicates.
 For all issues labeled `3 (High Risk)` or `2 (Medium Risk)`, these have been pre-sorted for you so that there is only one primary issue open per unique finding.
 All duplicates have been labeled `duplicate`, linked to a primary issue, and closed.

 ### Weigh in on severity